 Conflict of interest

 The authors of the research paper reported conflict of interest, including being funded by a PhD fellowship grant to the University of Copenhagen from Leo Pharma.
 For full details of the authors’ conflict of interest, see the research paper .

-Abstracted by Louise C Druedahl, PhD, MScPharm.
-Copenhagen Centre for Regulatory Science (CORS); Centre for Advanced Studies in Biomedical Innovation Law (CeBIL); University of Copenhagen.
+Abstracted by Louise C Druedahl, MScPharm, PhD, Copenhagen Centre for Regulatory Science (CORS)/Centre for Advanced Studies in Biomedical Innovation Law (CeBIL), University of Copenhagen, Denmark.